3.8 Provisions, contingent liabilities and contingent assets

 (b) Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-(ii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:
+(ii) The Company has not received any fund from any person(s) or entityfies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

 Disclosure with regard to dues to micro enterprises and small enterprises

-(i) The Ministry of micro, small and medium enterprises has issued an office memorandum dated 26 August 2008 which recommends that the micro and small enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum in accordance with the 'Micro, Small and Medium Enterprise Development Act, 2006 ('the Act').
-Accordingly, the disclosure in respect of the amounts payable to such enterprises has been made in the financial statements based on the information received and available with the Company.
+(i) The Ministry of micro, small and medium enterprises has issued an office memorandum dated 2b August 2008 which recommends that the micro and small enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum in accordance with the 'Micro, Small and Medium Enterprise Development Act, 2006 ('the Act').
+Accordingly, the disclosure in respect of the amounts payable to such enterprises has beer made in the financial statements based on the information received and available with the Company.

 (ii) Based on the information / documents available with the company, no interest provisions / payments has to be made by the Company to micro enterprises and small enterprises creditors and thus, no related disclosures as required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006 are made in these accounts.

-Figures for the previous period have been regrouped and reclassified to conform to the classification of current period wherever necessary.
+Figures for the previous period have been regrouped and reclassified to conform to the classification of current period wherever necessary, in terms of our report attached

-In terms of our report attached For and on behalf of the Board of Directors
+For R.Kothari& Co LLP For and on behalf of the Board of Directors

-Chartered Accountants Firm Registration No. 302137E
+Firm Registration No. 307069E / E300266

 Ashok Bhandari Tapas Kumar Bhattacharya